Georges Cuvier

 Cuvier also conducted racial studies which provided part of the foundation for scientific racism, and published work on the supposed differences between racial groups' physical properties and mental abilities.
 Cuvier subjected Sarah Baartman to examinations alongside other French naturalists during a period in which she was held captive in a state of neglect.
-Cuvier examined Baartman shortly before her death, and conducted an autopsy following her death that disparagingly compared her physical features to those of monkeys.
+Cuvier examined Baartman shortly before her death, and conducted a dissection following her death that disparagingly compared her physical features to those of monkeys.

-Cuvier's most famous work is Le Règne Animal (1817; English: The Animal Kingdom).
-In 1819, he was created a peer for life in honor of his scientific contributions.
+His most famous work among the general public was the Preliminary Discourse of the Recherches sur les ossemens fossiles de 1812, which was published as a separate in 1821 and in book form in 1825, with the title Discours sur les révolutions de la surface du Globe.
+The evolution of his ideas on Comparative Anatomy, Paleontology, and pre-Darwinian Natural History can be seen by comparing these works in the form of a Variorum.
+Another important work was Le Règne Animal (1817; English: The Animal Kingdom).
+In 1819, he was created a peer for life in honour of his scientific contributions.
 Thereafter, he was known as Baron Cuvier.
 He died in Paris during an epidemic of cholera.
 Some of Cuvier's most influential followers were Louis Agassiz on the continent and in the United States, and Richard Owen in Britain.
 His name is one of the 72 names inscribed on the Eiffel Tower.